The Mistress of the Copper Mountain: In The Malachite Box

-In "The Manager's Boot-Soles" it's said that the Mistress "didn't like it when folks were treated ill underground".
-She appears before the cruel bailiff:
+In "The Manager's Boot-Soles", the cruel "manager" or prikazchik of the mine was wary because the Mistress "didn't like it when folks [the miners] were treated ill underground".
+But he still resolved to mistreat his workers, and received warnings by a woman's voice that if he persisted, his boot-soles will be the only remains left to be given to his family.
+Then finally, she herself appeared before the prikazchik (here translated "bailiff"):

 All of a sudden the bailiff saw a figure in front of him.
 It was moving lightly, waving a lamp.
-At the turn of the gallery he saw it was a woman. [...]
-He started running after her, but his faithful men weren't in any great hurry to follow.
+At the turn of the gallery [mine level] he saw it was a woman. [...]
+He started running after her, but his faithful men [henchmen] weren't in any great hurry to follow.
 They were all shaking.
 Because they saw this was bad — it was she herself. [...]
 The bailiff saw a maid of amazing beauty standing before him, and here brows were drawn together in a line and her eyes blazed like burning coals.

-In The Malachite Box, she serves as a "magic helper" to the characters.
-"It's a chancy thing to meet her, it brings woe for a bad man".
 She can be reached through the stone forest.
 She is cruel and just, she dislikes greedy people and is indifferent toward their suffering, but she shows her benevolent side to those with talent and selflessness.
 Valentin Blazhes stated that in the Malachite Box she is a classical ambivalent character, because she combines good and evil, life and death, beauty and ugliness.
 Nataliya Shvabauer commented that her duality is represented in her every trait, from the appearance to her functions.
-Even her jokes can be deadly, as evident from "Sochen and His Stones".
+Even her seemingly joking pranks trying to frighten people can be deadly, as in "Sochen and His Stones", where Sochen winds up dead.